 3. Sensitive Skin.

-While writing this article, I struggled whether to categorize sensitive skin into a skin type or a skin condition, I decided on the later and here’s why.
+While writing this article, I struggled whether categorizing sensitive skin into a skin type or a skin condition, I decided on the latter, and here’s why.

-Sensitive skin is becoming increasingly common due in part of the environment but also to the sensitivity of many people to external stimulants.
+Sensitive skin is becoming increasingly common due in part to the environment but also to the sensitivity of many people to external stimulants.